alfiopuglisi/guietta/docs/tutorial.rst

 That code creates six radio buttons, belonging to three different exclusive groups arranged vertically.

+An optional second argument is passed to the setChecked method.
+For exmaple, "R2('rad4', 1)" would have initialized the "rad4" button to the Checked state.
+By default, all buttons are unchecked.

 The `radio buttons example <https://github.com/alfiopuglisi/guietta/blob/master/guietta/examples/radio.py>`_ shows how to connect radio buttons to events and how to check if a radio button is checked or not.